thomaskrause/task-picker/README.md

 This is a desktop application using the <https://www.egui.rs/> GUI framework.

+**This application is currently in development and you should expect breaking changes during updates.**

 ## Sources for tasks

 Currently, the following task/issue trackers are supported: